-Established over 40 years ago, The Duluth Montessori School is fully accredited by Association Montessori Internationale (AMI), the organization established to protect and maintain the integrity of the Montessori principles.
+Established 30 years ago, The Duluth Montessori School is fully accredited by Association Montessori Internationale (AMI), the organization established to protect and maintain the integrity of the Montessori principles.
 We educate children 14 months to 15 years of age.Fully accredited by Association Montessori Internationale (AMI)

 Research Studies and Links